Chapter 6 : Dark + Magic = Malfoy

 Background: Font color:

 “Nixie, it’s been two weeks,” Vesper argued.
 “He’s human.
 He made a mistake.
+He’s obviously changed and feels remorse for what he did.
 You can’t hold it against him forever.”

 “He deliberately lied to me, Vesper.
 You don’t know what that’s like,” Nixie snapped at her friend, turning away.